How the Library can help

 SORPs are issued by a number of industry and sector bodies which are recognised by the FRC as SORP-making bodies.
 For example, a SORP on investment trusts is issued by the Association of Investment Companies (AIC).
 Bodies must meet criteria set by the FRC and develop and maintain SORPs in accordance with the FRC's policy.

-We maintain a dedicated research guide on SORPs, which provides an overview of SORPs and their history, together with information on how to obtain current and withdrawn SORPs.
+We maintain a dedicated research guide on SORPs, which provides an overview of SORPs and their history, together with information on how to obtain current and past SORPs.
 Information on SORPs and where to find them can also be accessed via our 'Accounting for specific sectors' page, as well as on the FRC website.

 SORPs are usually first issued for consultation as Exposure Drafts.
 A SORP must carry a Statement by the FRC 'confirming, as appropriate, that the SORP does not appear to contain any fundamental points of principle that are unacceptable in the context of current financial reporting practice, auditing practice or actuarial practice, nor does it conflict with an FRC standard or undermine the FRC’s broader objectives.’